Steinberger: Instrument design

 The best-known Steinberger design is the L-series instrument, sometimes described as shaped like a broom, boat oar, or cricket bat.
 Initially produced as an electric bass and later as a guitar, the instrument was made entirely of "Steinberger Blend", a "proprietary" graphite and carbon-fiber mix in two pieces: the main body and a faceplate (the "blend" being an off-the-shelf carbon fiber "system" from the DuPont product line).
-The headstock was eliminated, the tuning hardware instead installed on a tailpiece mounted to the face of the guitar body.
+The headstock was eliminated, with the tuning hardware instead installed on a tailpiece mounted to the face of the guitar body.
 The tuners utilized a finer than normal 18:1 gear ratio, with 40 threads per inch, which gave slower but more precise adjustment and helped reduce string slippage.
 Depending on the tailpiece, calibrated or uncalibrated double-ball end strings were used, with the former required in order to use the transposing feature of the TransTrem vibrato unit.
 The rationale for the overall design was the elimination of unnecessary weight, especially the unbalanced headstock, and the use of modern materials, such as graphite, for their advantages over wood.
 L-series basses came with one or two pick-ups; a high-impedance DiMarzio or two low-impedance EMGs, with the L2 having two EMGs.
-In 1990, the design would win Ned Steinberger a "Design of the Decade" award from the Industrial Designers Society of America.
+In 1990, the design won Ned Steinberger a "Design of the Decade" award from the Industrial Designers Society of America.

-The all-synthetic construction gave a very smooth sound and feel, immediate note attack, and very even tonal response.
-Depending upon the preferences of the listener, this was either a good thing, as it made the instrument sonically clean, or a bad thing, as it made the instrument sound synthetic and unnatural.
-Steinberger was and still is proud of this dichotomy and one of their slogans was "We don't make 'em like they used to."
+The all-synthetic construction's sound drew mixed reactions from listeners, with some finding the instrument sonically clean and others describing the sound as synthetic and unnatural.
+Steinberger celebrates the dichotomy in one of their slogans: "We don't make 'em like they used to."

-Another innovation created by Ned Steinberger for some of these instruments was the TransTrem, a patented (now long lapsed) transposing vibrato assembly that proportionally adjusted the string tensions to enable immediate accurate retuning of the instrument with the transposing vibrato lever.
+Another innovation for some of these instruments was the TransTrem, a patented (now long lapsed) transposing vibrato assembly that proportionally adjusted the string tensions to enable immediate accurate retuning of the instrument with the transposing vibrato lever.
 The TransTrem provided the functionality of a capo in addition to vibrato effects.
 Bass and guitar versions were available.